 This module is optional

-This module provides an insight into the economic, legal and practical background to the UK corporate and capital taxation systems and their application to business decisions and also a taxpayers family/personal decisions regarding asset transactions.
+This module provides an insight into the economic, legal and practical background to the UK income, corporate, VAT and capital taxation systems and their application to business decisions and also a taxpayers family/personal decisions regarding asset transactions.

 This module is optional